Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Introduction

 Testing and verification of Cyber-Physical Systems (CPS) is important due to the safety critical applications of CPS such as medical devices and transportation systems.
 It has been shown that utilizing formal specifications can lead to improved testing and verification \cite{Fainekos2012,JinEtAl13hscc,yang2012querying,KapinskiDJIB15}.
 However, developing formal specifications using logics is a challenging and error prone task even for experts who have formal mathematical training.
 Therefore, in practice, system engineers usually define specifications in natural language.
 Natural language is convenient to use in many stages of system development, but its inherent ambiguity, inaccuracy and inconsistency make it unsuitable for use in defining specifications.

-To assist in the elicitation of formal specifications, in \cite{hoxhatowards,Hoxha_ViSpecIROS15}, we presented a graphical formalism and tool \textsc{ViSpec} that can be utilized by \yhl{users in both the academia and the industry}.
+To assist in the elicitation of formal specifications, in \cite{hoxhatowards,Hoxha_ViSpecIROS15}, we presented a graphical formalism and \yhl{the corresponding} tool \textsc{ViSpec} that can be utilized by users in \yhl{both academia and industry}.
 Namely, a user-developed graphical input is translated to a Metric Interval Temporal Logic (MITL) formula.
 The formal specifications in MITL can be used for testing and verification with tools such as \staliro \cite{Annapureddy2011} and Breach \cite{Donze2010}.

-In \cite{Hoxha_ViSpecIROS15}, the tool was evaluated through a usability study which showed that \yhl{\textsc{ViSpec}} users were able to use the tool to elicit formal specifications.
+In \cite{Hoxha_ViSpecIROS15}, the tool was evaluated through a usability study which showed that \textsc{ViSpec} users were able to use the tool to elicit formal specifications.
 The usability study results also indicated that in a few cases the developed specifications were incorrect.
 This raised two questions.
 First, are these issues artifacts of the graphical user interface?
 Second, can we automatically detect and report issues with the requirements themselves?

 We have created an on-line survey\footnote{The on-line anonymous survey is available through: \url{http://goo.gl/forms/YW0reiDtgi}} to answer the first question.
 Namely, we conducted a usability study on MITL by targeting users with working knowledge in temporal logics.
 In our on-line survey, we tested how well formal method users can translate natural requirements to MITL.
 That is, given a set of requirements in natural language, users were asked to formalize the requirements in MITL.
-The study is ongoing but preliminary results indicate that even users with working knowledge \yhl{of} MITL can make errors in their specifications.
+The study is ongoing but preliminary results indicate that even users with working knowledge of MITL can make errors in their specifications.